Why working for a distributed company can increase your opportunities for professional advancement – especially for women.

 Salaries are based on industry averages.

 Throw your salary discrimination complaints right out the window.
-In remote work, compensation is usually based on national averages because Company A doesn’t want to change the compensation of Employee M based on the cost of living in the 10 countries they’ll be living in that year.
+In remote work, compensation is usually based on national averages.
+This is because Company A doesn’t want to change the compensation of Employee M based on the cost of living in the 10 countries they’ll be in that year.
 So the average is calculated, and… done.
 It’s as simple as that.

-We often hear about the technological, economic, and sociological benefits of the future of work, but rarely about the impact on equality.
+We often hear about the technological, economic, and sociological benefits of the future of work.
+We rarely hear about the impact on equality.
 What an incredible result to overlook!
-Women, or any other commonly prejudiced demographic, can now be empowered to choose the role, the company, and the lifestyle that matches their goals, regardless of their age, geographic location, or familial status.
-As long as you have (and are willing to develop) the skills it takes to be a great remote worker, you can have the freedom and empowerment to rock it in any professional role that you find.
+Women, or any other commonly prejudiced demographic, can now be empowered to choose the role, the company, and the lifestyle that matches their goals.
+This is regardless of their age, geographic location, or familial status.
+As long as you have (and are willing to develop) the skills it takes to be a great remote worker, you can have the freedom to excel in any professional role.
 And I hope that you do!

 If you’re interested in transitioning to remote work, but have unique concerns or questions, visit Yonder.
 With resources including a podcast, articles, even one-on-one mentoring – they educate and support as you navigate into the future of work.